This post may contain affiliate links. Please see our disclosure policy.

 - Preheat a skillet or griddle to medium heat.
 Grease pan with coconut oil, butter, or cooking spray.

-- To the carafe of a blender add the ingredients in the following order: 2 large eggs, ½ cup milk,1 teaspoon vanilla extract, dash cinnamon, 1 teaspoon baking powder, 1 cup rolled oats, and 2 medium ripe bananas (sliced).
+- To the carafe of a blender add the ingredients in the following order: 2 large eggs, ½ cup milk, 1 teaspoon vanilla extract, ⅛ teaspoon ground cinnamon, 1 teaspoon baking powder, 1 cup old-fashioned rolled oats, and 2 medium ripe bananas (peeled and sliced).
 This order will make the batter easy to blend.

-- Blend until the batter is smooth and no chunks of bananas remain.
+- Start the blender on low speed, blend for 30 seconds, then increase to high speed and continue to blend until the batter is smooth and no chunks of bananas remain.
 The batter should be thinner than traditional pancakes, but should not be runny.
 If you find the batter too thick, add 1 teaspoon of milk at a time and blend; repeat until the desired consistency is reached.
-If you find the batter too thin, add in 1 tablespoon of oats and blend well; repeat until desired consistency is reached.
+If you find the batter too thin, add 1 tablespoon of oats and blend well; repeat until desired consistency is reached.
+(The batter should slowly run off the spoon.)

-- Pour about ¼ cup of batter onto the preheated skillet and cook until small bubbles form about 4 minutes.
+- Pour about ¼ cup of batter onto the preheated skillet and cook until small bubbles form, about 3-4 minutes.

-- Once bubbles have appeared on the surface, flip the pancakes, and continue to cook for 2-3 minutes or until set.
+- Flip the pancakes and continue to cook for 2-3 minutes or until set.
 The surface will be a golden deep brown due to the banana in the batter.
 Repeat with the remaining batter.

 - Serve with your favorite pancake toppings.